 Christmas Eve went fairly smoothly after that.
 Mom and Bob arrived for dinner, presents were revealed, the questions stopped, and there were no more tantrums.

-And then there is how this behavior works against you when you try to convince the doctor that your child needs something to take the ‘edge’ off.
+That is how autism behavior works against you.
+When you try to convince the doctor that your child needs something to take the ‘edge’ off.
 My son’s doctor actually said to me, as Sonny sat peacefully – “It doesn’t seem that he needs anything, but I would be glad to prescribe something for you, Mom.”
-Ugh!
 Give me strength!

 11% In elementary school, the counselors tried to solve Jake’s sensory overload by giving him a huge set of noise-reducing headphones.
 Yeah, that was nice.
 Now he not only didn’t fit in, but he had a monstrous set of yellow earphones to even further separate him from his peers.
 He looked like a big, sweaty bumblebee.
 Eventually they were replaced with orange ear plugs that he now wears in the gym, in the noisy hallways, and often in class.
 Add a mini bottle of antibacterial gel to his arsenal of protection, and all he needs is a pocket protector and a lisp and he’s right out of central casting for Nerds III.
 “I am the Walrus, goo goo ga joob.”